Kippus0s/Speaker-Independent-Speech-Emotion-Recognition/README.md

 ```
 First argument: The name of the dataset in lower case.
 Options are: emodb iemocap ravdess saveee

 Second argument: The sample rate.
 This must be entered as 16000 and not 16k

 Third argument: An integer denoting duration in seconds to trim or pad each sample to.
-This is because all samples must be the same duration to be used as training data by tensorflow.
+All samples must be the same duration to be used as training data by tensorflow.

-Fourth argument: The Z_score normalisation flag.
-There is a normalisation layer in the model architecture, but this applies z_score normalisation per batch and after the length of each sample (and any other optional data preprocessing) has occured.
-To toggle this on or off enter y or n as the value for the fourth argument.
+Fourth argument: The Z_score normalisation flag. y or n
+This applies z-score normalisation int he preprocessing stage.
+There is a normalisation layer in the model architecture,
+but this normalised per batch and after samples have been preprocessed

+You may find it worth experimenting with using neither, or one or both of the
+normalisation steps depending on other factors.

 Example: python dataset_preprocess.py emodb 16000 4 y
 ```